 Take the quiz on which casual hat matches your lifestyle.

 Being a hat-lover, I picked a wide brim black one for my wedding outfit.

-The 21st century
+The 21st Century

-Also various sub-cultures picked up on head tppers.
+Also various sub-cultures picked up on head toppers.
 Gothic cones are seen at Goth meetings.
 Steampunk dressed up the 19th century top with watches and all kind of stuff that might have belonged to the world of Jule Verne‘s novels.

 The Royal Ascot horse race in Britain, still requires all guests in the Royal Enclosure to wear hats.
-The Kentucky Derby horse race that was set up in 1875 with the Royal Ascot as a pargon, is still the largest occassion to don hats in the US.
+Fascinators are fine too.
+The Kentucky Derby horse race that was set up in 1875 with the Royal Ascot as a paragon, is still the largest occasion to don hats in the US.

-© 2013-2020 Nicole Mölders | All rights reserved
+© 2013-2023 Nicole Mölders | All rights reserved